Unraveling screening mechanisms in Kondo impurities using an NRG-MPS-based method

 We have introduced a straightforward yet powerful methodology for capturing the role of the environment in screening Kondo impurities.
-This approach is particularly well-suited for studies involving impurities using the NRG-MPS technique.
+This approach is particularly well-suited for studies involving impurities using the NRG-MPS technique, and more broadly for any impurity system formulated within the MPS framework.
 We have demonstrated its accuracy through results from the single AIM, where we observe perfect Kondo $ SU(2) $ screening and its suppression via a magnetic field, as well as the two-level AIM.
 In the latter, we detect Kondo screening in the crossover between $ SU(2) $ and $ SU(4) $ Kondo effects.
 These effects were reported on in the literature via other methods~\cite{kleeorin_how_2019}.
 Our results show exceptional agreement in the captured screening, which suggests that our method holds promise for studying screening mechanisms in more complex Kondo impurities, which are challenging to study via standard NRG~\cite{toth_density_2008,kugler_strongly_2020,stadler_hundness_2019}.

 Our method is very versatile and can be applied to a variety of contemporary impurity studies.
 For example, a recently proposed algorithm called ``fork tensor network product state method''~\cite{bauernfeind_fork_2017} provides a powerful tool for extending the study of multichannel, multiorbital impurity systems.
 This algorithm efficiently encodes impurity systems coupled to multiple environments within the MPS formalism, making it directly applicable for calculating the $\mathcal{M}_{\ell}, \mathcal{M}_{\text{env}_{\ell'}}^{\ell}$ correlators proposed here.
 Additionally, our approach is not limited to ground-state calculations and can be applied to open systems, where the system's configuration is described by an MPO instead of an MPS~\cite{jaschke_one-dimensional_2018,van2018entanglement}.
 This extension requires a finite-temperature, out-of-equilibrium MPS-based quantum impurity solver, with several recent proposals addressing this challenge~\cite{lotem_renormalized_2020, thoenniss_efficient_2023,kloss_equilibrium_2023,park_tensor_2024,cao_finite-temperature_2024}.